deadly/valorant-agent-yoinker/README.md

 data.json Settings:
 - hoverDelay: integer in seconds - default 0.
 Option to put a delay between match found and hovering over the agent in select.
 - lockDelay: integer in seconds - default 0.
 Option to put a delay between the agent being hovered and then being locked.
 - loopDelay: integer in seconds - default 5.
 Option to put a delay between every iteration of the while loop.
-Decrease for faster locks and more predictable lock speeds.
+Decrease for faster and more predictable lock speeds.
 Decreasing can potentially lead to more CPU usage.
 Increasing can potentially lead to less CPU usage.
 # Regions
 The program will ask you for your region.
 The available regions are NA, EU, LATAM, BR, AP, KR, and PBE.
 Type the region that you play on.
 Here is a list of server locations and their respective region: https://support-valorant.riotgames.com/hc/en-us/articles/360055678634-Server-Select